Discovering Effective Policies for Land-Use Planning with Neuroevolution: Abstract

 \section{Abstract}

-How areas of land are allocated for different uses, such as forests, urban, and agriculture, has a large effect on carbon balance, and therefore climate change.
-Based on available historical data on changes in land use and a simulation of carbon emissions/absorption, a surrogate model can be learned that makes it possible to evaluate the different options available to decision-makers efficiently.
+How areas of land are allocated for different uses, such as forests, urban areas, and agriculture, has a large effect on the terrestrial carbon balance, and therefore climate change.
+Based on available historical data on land-use changes and a simulation of the associated carbon emissions and removals, a surrogate model can be learned that makes it possible to evaluate the different options available to decision-makers efficiently.
 An evolutionary search process can then be used to discover effective land-use policies for specific locations.
-Such a system was built on the Project Resilience platform \citep{itu:projectresilience23} and evaluated with the Land-Use Harmonization dataset \citep{hurtt:luh20} and the BLUE simulator \citep{hansis:gbc15}.
-It generates Pareto fronts that trade off carbon impact and amount of change customized to different locations, thus providing a potentially useful tool for land-use planning.
+Such a system was built on the Project Resilience platform \citep{itu:projectresilience23} and evaluated with the Land-Use Harmonization dataset LUH2 \citep{hurtt:luh20} and the bookkeeping model BLUE \citep{hansis:gbc15}.
+It generates Pareto fronts that trade off carbon impact and amount of land-use change customized to different locations, thus providing a proof-of-concept tool that is potentially useful for land-use planning.